Ruuudy1/Lab-Report-2/LabReport3.md

           report results using only the simpler definition.

-as we can see, this outputed the 2 lines that contain the characters "definition" which in this case it is seen in 2 times in this .txt file. but there is other functionalities to the grep command.
+as we can see, this outputed the 2 lines that contain the characters "definition" which in this case it is seen in 2 times in this .txt file. but there is other functionalities to the grep command.<h3>

 <h2>-c command<h2>

-For example if we arent interested on the whole line were the characters are included but rather just to count how many times the word appears we can add "-c" right after grep.
+<h3>For example if we arent interested on the whole line were the characters are included but rather just to count how many times the word appears we can add "-c"
+right after grep.

 When using this on the previous example we get: